Cookies

 Department of Heath physical activity guidelines recommend that over a week adults should undertake a total of at least 150 minutes of at least moderate physical activity.
 Moderate activity can be achieved through brisk walking, cycling, gardening and housework, as well as various sports and exercise.
 Alternately, an adequate level of activity can be achieved over a week by undertaking 75 minutes of vigorous intensity activity such as running, football or swimming.
 All adults should also aim to improve muscle strength on at least two days a week and minimise sedentary activities.

-In terms of active leisure activities, Herefordshire has indoor leisure or swimming facilities in Bromyard, Kington, Hereford, Ledbury, Leominster, Ross-on-Wye and Wigmore.
+In terms of active leisure facilities, Herefordshire has indoor leisure or swimming facilities in Bromyard, Kington, Hereford, Ledbury, Leominster, Ross-on-Wye and Wigmore.
+In addition, the River Wye, Malvern Hills, Black Mountains and Offa's Dyke long-distance path offer a variety of outdoor leisure opportunities.